Irregular bleeding / periods / menstrual irregularity

 • Thyroid medication if thyroid imbalance is the cause

-These treatments are tailored to address the specific underlying causes of irregular periods.
+These treatments are tailored to the specific underlying causes of irregular periods.

 • Minimally invasive or robotic-assisted techniques for precision and faster recovery

-For example, polyp or fibroid removal can be performed using these advanced surgical methods.
+For example, polyp or fibroid removal can be done with these advanced surgical methods.

-At Happiher, Dr Kaur’s expertise in minimally invasive and robotic-assisted surgery ensures the best outcomes with the least disruption whenever surgery is needed.
+At Happiher Dr Kaur’s expertise in minimally invasive and robotic-assisted surgery means the best outcomes with the least disruption when surgery is needed.

-Menstrual irregularity can cause more than just physical symptoms.
-It can trigger anxiety, affect intimacy, complicate planning, and impact confidence.
-If you are worried about your irregular periods, it is important to seek help and not let worry affect your quality of life.
+Menstrual irregularity can cause more than physical symptoms.
+It can cause anxiety, affect intimacy, complicate planning and impact confidence.
+If you are worried about your irregular periods you should seek help and not let worry affect your quality of life.

-You deserve clear answers — and a supportive plan that fits your lifestyle and goals.
+You deserve clear answers — and a plan that fits your lifestyle and goals.

 • Specialist imaging and diagnostic services